Every woman has the right to informed consent

 • 2020 Baroness Cumberlege was asked to Chair an Independent Medicines and Medical Devices Safety Review, which concluded there was an association between HPTs/Primodos and adverse effects.
 The Report, published on 8th July 2020, concluded that Primodos should have been removed from the Market in 1967, immediately after the publication of Dr. Gal's Study

-We have campaigned for over 40 years in our fight for justice.
-The Cumberlege Review marks a significant step forward acknowledging the colossal impact of Primodos.
-We continue the fight to ensure that the NHS, regulators, manufacturer, policy makers and healthcare system admit that mistakes were made and that patients should now be compensated for these failings.
+We have campaigned for 50 years in our fight for justice but the story of the safety of Hormone Pregnancy Tests is much older.
+The Cumberlege Review 2020 marked a significant step forward acknowledging the colossal impact of Primodos.
+We continue the fight to ensure that the NHS, regulators, manufacturers, policy makers and the wider healthcare system admit that mistakes were made and that patients should now be compensated for these failings.

 AB